 These days, you find vegan fabrics in anything that can be made of leather, especially in the fashion industry.
-You can find products like shoes, vegan purses, vegan leather handbags, vegan leather jackets, and so on.
+You can find products like sustainable shoes, vegan purses, vegan leather handbags, many vegan leather jacket options, and so on.
 But how does the leather industry make vegan leather, pleather, faux leather, or synthetic leather?

-Each of the types of synthetic leather has different manufacturing processes.
+Each type of synthetic leather has different manufacturing processes.
 More so, manufacturers use different types of plants for plant-based faux leathers.
 For plastic leather, there are two main types: PU leather and PVC leather.
 Each of these has a slightly different production process.

 We can link polyurethane leather to a chemical-intensive production process.
 People manufacture it using two ways; the wet manufacturing process and the dry manufacturing process.

 The wet manufacturing process includes coating a wet fabric backing with polyurethane.
 The product of this is called base material.
 Then, the manufacturer will dip the base material in a chemical called DMF (N, N-Dimethylformamide).
 This process solidifies the polyurethane.

 The next step is washing because DMF is toxic.
 After the material is dry, a PU surface layer, usually half-dry and sticky, is used to coat the base material.

 The final process involves putting the base material with the sticky PU surface layer in a baking oven.
 The manufacturers then remove the material at an appropriate time.
 They remove the surface layer from the base material.
 The base material is what forms PU leather.